 Comprehensive Overview

 To pinpoint the location of energy within ATP, we must first understand the chemical structure of the molecule.
 Adenosine triphosphate consists of adenosine – itself composed of adenine (a nitrogenous base) and ribose (a five-carbon sugar) – bonded to three phosphate groups.
 These phosphate groups are sequentially linked to each other.
-The bonds linking the phosphate groups are called phosphoanhydride bonds, and these are the crucial sites where energy is stored.
+So the bonds linking the phosphate groups are called phosphoanhydride bonds, and these are the crucial sites where energy is stored.
 The energy is not equally distributed throughout the ATP molecule, but highly concentrated in the last two phosphoanhydride bonds.

 Trends and Latest Developments